Solar for All

 "When you first hear of solar programs you think, ‘It’s out of my financial reach.’
 So the fact that it isn’t and it's available to me now is great.
 I feel like by having solar I’m really doing something that helps the environment."

 Live in a condo or apartment?
 You can still access savings through Solar for All Community Solar.
 In addition to installing solar directly on income-qualified single-family homes, the DCSEU is also working with solar developers to install large community renewable energy facilities (CREFs), or community solar, on structures around the District as part of the Solar for All program.
 Once installed and operational, these systems can provide electricity bill credits to save income-qualified District residents up to 50% off their electricity bill each year.
 This allows residents who live in multifamily buildings or whose roofs are not suitable for solar to access savings from Solar for All.

-In 2019, the DCSEU worked with developers to install enough CREF projects to provide bill credits to 2,000 income-qualified families, and that work will continue in 2020-2021.
+From 2019-2020, the DCSEU worked with developers to install enough CREF projects to provide bill credits to 4,000 income-qualified families, and that work will continue in 2021.
 Find out more about the DCSEU's Solar for All work on the DCSEU blog.

 Interested in subscribing for Solar for All Community Solar?